lusitanica/gauss-kruger-python-pt/README.md

 Natural origin is hard-coded inside the Gauss-Kruger projection functions.

-Used, with a different natural origin, by:
+Used, with a different natural origin and a different ellipsoid (GRS-80), by:

 http://geodivagar.appspot.com/geogauss?lat=38.01132704&lng=-7.87167688